crcn/aerial/examples/playground/README.md

 - [ ] developing a language that is optimial for visual development, not hand writing.
   - [ ] visual first, hand-writing second.

+INSPIRATION:

+- [ ] what does the future of FE dev look like?

 NON-GOALS:

 - [ ] to cover 100% of UI design & development